Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Omphalocele is surgery to put your baby's intestines back into his abdomen.
+Omphalocele is surgery to put your baby's intestines back into his or her abdomen.
 The opening in your baby's abdominal muscles will be closed, if possible.
 Your baby may need more than one surgery to fix the omphalocele.
 A small omphalocele may be repaired soon after your baby is born.
-Your baby may need to wait 1 year or more to have a large omphalocele fully repaired if his abdomen is not large enough.
-He may need to have tissue expanders placed to help widen his abdomen.
+Your baby may need to wait 1 year or more to have a large omphalocele fully repaired if the abdomen is not large enough.
+Your baby may need to have tissue expanders placed to help widen the abdomen.
 Your baby will need immediate surgery if the sac covering the intestines breaks.

 - Your baby is not breathing or has breathing problems or wheezing.